kumaranurag7/Retail-Price-Analysis-and-Prediction/README.md

 # Retail-Price-Analysis-and-Prediction
 web-deployment : https://retail-stock-price-prediction.herokuapp.com/

 We have a data of retail transactions performed over the span of two year.
 Apart from data analysis and visualization, a regression model is developed to predict the price of retail items belonging to different categories.
-Foretelling the Retail price can be a daunting task due to the huge datasets with a variety of attributes ranging from Text, Numbers(floats, integers), and DateTime.
+Foretelling the Retail price can be a daunting task due to the huge datasets with a variety of attributes ranging from Text, Numbers(floats, integers) & DateTime.
 Also, outliers can be a big problem when dealing with unit price.

 Evaluation metric : RMSE(Root mean squared error).